Career Advice

 Things like having a wall behind you when you’re seated at your desk can have a big impact on feelings of safety.
 We’re hardwired for survival, which means we don’t relax fully if there’s a chance someone or something, like a bear, might sneak up on us from behind.
 Of course, there’s almost certainly not going to be a bear in your office, but the deeply ingrained instincts that have evolved to keep us alive don’t know that.

 How close working spaces are, and how many people are in each space has a big impact on the mental state of workers.
 Less than two other people in a room and there’s the risk of your employee feeling isolated and ignored like their work doesn’t matter.
 It doesn’t take a psychologist to know that this is not beneficial for productivity.
-More than eight people in the space and your employees feel like just another cog in the machine.
+More than eight people are in the space and your employees feel like just another cog in the machine.

 The above examples are just a few examples of the different ways that office design can impact the quality of the work that gets done and the quality of your employee’s lives.
 Culturally we spend more time at work than ever before in history, and it doesn’t look like that is going to change anytime soon.
-This means that office managers today have a much bigger responsibility than those in the past to ensure that employee health and wellbeing are being considered when office design choices are made.
+This means that office managers today have a much bigger responsibility than those in the past to ensure that employee health and well-being are being considered when office design choices are made.

 What's next?